MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/whisper-typescript.md

 ```
 ---

+## Microsoft Entra ID authentication is recommended

+For passwordless authentication, you need to

+1. Use the `@azure/identity` package.
+1. Assign the `Cognitive Services User` role to your user account.
+This can be done in the Azure portal under **Access control (IAM)** > **Add role assignment**.
+1. Sign in with the Azure CLI such as `az login`.

 ## Create a Node application

 In a console window (such as cmd, PowerShell, or Bash), create a new directory for your app, and navigate to it.
 Then run the `npm init` command to create a node application with a _package.json_ file.